 After an hour of drinking, we noticed a corkboard that had a few dozen polaroid’s of past clients at Nessun Dorma.
 And there was one vacant spot right in the middle.
 Do you see where I’m headed with this?

-Before we left, the bartender asked why did you want to come to Shinjuku’s Golden Gai?
-It bewildered him and the other bar owners why it was a one of the top things to do in Tokyo for travelers.
+Before we left, the bartender asked, “why did you want to come to Golden Gai?”.
+It bewildered him and the other bar owners why this local Shinjuku nightlife spot was a one of the top things to do in Tokyo for travelers.

 All the guests were on the same page in saying that we just couldn’t pass up the opportunity to have a unique experience only to be found in Tokyo.
 And the beer was good too.

-If you’d feel more comfortable, Voyagin offers a tour of Shinjuku and Golden Gai.
+If you’d feel more comfortable, Voyagin offers a night tour of Shinjuku and Golden Gai.

 When you visit, try ordering Shōchū, this is the local drink of choice for the area residents and will endear you to even the frostiest of regulars.
 Shouting ‘Kanpai!’ as you ‘cheers’ them will definitely graduate you to being a member!